 Influencing water features

 This site is moderately well to somewhat excessively drained.
-Permeability is moderate to rapid.
+Permeability is moderately slow to rapid.

 Table 4.
 Representative soil features